Tao-Yunshuang/leetcode/learn/Queue & Stack/Conclusion.md

 5. Case 4) Closing bracket ]: We must begin the decoding process,
 6. We must decode the currentString.
 Pop currentK from the countStack and decode the pattern currentK[currentString]
 7. As the stringStack contains the previously decoded string, pop the decodedString from the stringStack.
 Update the decodedString = decodedString + currentK[currentString]

+An image is represented by an m x n integer grid image where image[i][j] represents the pixel value of the image.

+You are also given three integers sr, sc, and newColor.
+You should perform a flood fill on the image starting from the pixel image[sr][sc].

+To perform a flood fill, consider the starting pixel, plus any pixels connected 4-directionally to the starting pixel of the same color as the starting pixel, plus any pixels connected 4-directionally to those pixels (also with the same color), and so on.
+Replace the color of all of the aforementioned pixels with newColor.

+Return the modified image after performing the flood fill.

+Algorithm:
+1. we change the color of that pixel to the new color, then check the 4 neighboring pixels to make sure they are valid pixels of the same color, and of the valid ones, we floodfill those, and so on.